Emeric I Bebek

-Emeric (I) Bebek (Bebek (I.) Imre, Emerik Bubek; died 1395) was a Hungarian powerful baron, who rose to prominence during the last regnal years of King Louis I of Hungary.
+Emeric (I) Bebek (Bebek (I.) Imre, Emerik Bubek; died 1395) was a powerful Hungarian baron, who rose to prominence during the last regnal years of King Louis I of Hungary.
 After 1382, he was a staunch supporter of Mary, Queen of Hungary.
 Recognizing Sigismund's accession to the throne, he was made Judge royal, then Voivode of Transylvania.
 He received numerous land donations, which founded the wealth and influence of his family in the 15th century.

 Early life and career

 Emeric (I) was born into the Vámos branch of the influential Bebek family, which originated from the ancient Ákos kindred.
-His father was George, a confidant of Queen Elizabeth of Bosnia, who served as Master of the tresury in her court for decades, from 1360 to 1390.
+His father was George, a confidant of Queen Elizabeth of Bosnia, who served as Master of the treasury in her court for decades, from 1360 to 1390.
 Emeric had two siblings; his brother was Derek, the Palatine of Hungary between 1397 and 1402.
 He also had an unidentified sister, who married Ladislaus Bánfi de Alsólendva.
 Emeric had at least five children from his marriage to an unidentified noblewoman.
 Stephen was mentioned only once in 1397; Andrew functioned as Master of the horse in 1415; Dominic died in 1404; Ursula married Mikcs Mikcsfi, then Juga Racsai.
 Only Ladislaus had a descendant among Emeric's children: Emeric III, who was also Voivode of Transylvania and was killed in the Battle of Kosovo in 1448.

 Both Emeric and Derek appeared first in contemporary records in 1370.
 Their career began in the Queen's court, where their father George was one of the most influential courtiers.
 Emeric Bebek served as ispán of Torna County from 1379 to 1380.
 In this capacity, he also governed the domain of Szádvár Castle and its surrounding areas.
 King Louis I appointed Bebek as Ban of Croatia and Dalmatia in October 1380.
 He arrived to Zadar on 19 December, replacing his predecessor Nicholas Szécsi.
 Bebek was an important confidant of Queen Mary, who ascended the Hungarian throne after her father Louis the Great's death in September 1382, under the guardianship of her strong-willed mother Dowager Queen Elizabeth.
 In early 1283, still supporting her distant cousin, Mary sent Hungarian royal auxiliary troops to the Kingdom of Naples under the command of Bebek to assist Charles of Durazzo to take the Neapolitan throne against Louis I, Duke of Anjou.
 Returning home, Queen Mary made Bebek as Voivode of Rus' (the dignity was created after Louis the Great incorporated the occupied territories in Lodomeria, together with Galicia, into the Kingdom of Hungary).
 Beside that Bebek was also appointed ispán of Sáros and Szepes Counties.
 He held these offices until late 1385 or mid-January 1386 at the latest.